-- Applied behavior analysis (ABA)-based therapy,

-- Aquatic therapy,
+- Aquatic therapy;

-- Art therapy,
+- Art therapy;

-- Music therapy,
+- Music therapy;

-- Sensory integration, and
+- Sensory integration; and

 - Hippotherapy/therapeutic horseback riding.

+State plan services must be accessed prior to professional services in this waiver.
 Professional services must be delivered with the recipient present and in accordance with the POC.